-In the state of Massachusetts:

-- Gas supply connections MUST be performed by a licensed plumber or gas fitter. - 2.
-When flexible connectors are used, the maximum length shall not exceed 36 in.
-(915 mm). - When lever handle type manual equipment shutoff valves are used, they shall be T-handle valves. - The use of copper tubing for gas piping is NOT approved by the state of Massachusetts.
+1. Gas supply connections MUST be performed by a licensed plumber or gas fitter.

+2. When flexible connectors are used, the maximum length shall not exceed 36 in.
+(915 mm).

+3. When lever handle type manual equipment shutoff valves are used, they shall be T-handle valves.

+4. The use of copper tubing for gas piping is NOT approved by the state of Massachusetts.

-For recommended gas pipe sizing (Table 12).
+For recommended gas pipe sizing, see Table 12.
 Risers must be used to connect to furnace and to meter.
 Support all gas piping with appropriate straps, hangers, etc. Use a minimum of one hanger every 6 ft.
 (2 M).
 Joint compound (pipe dope) should be applied sparingly and only to male threads of joints.